kausikk/nanobufferline/README.md

 vim.pack.add({ "https://github.com/kausikk/nanobufferline", name = "nanobufferline" })
 ```

 Not lazy-loaded.
-Setup is **not** required, but the highlight of the current
+Setup is **not** required, but the highlight color of the
-buffer can be overridden:
+current buffer can be overridden:

 ```lua
 -- See ':h highlight-groups' for more options